Wielding/WieldingLocation/README.md

 Powershell Quick Locations.

 This module adds functions to assist with navigating to common directories and files quickly with autocompletion.

 It is growing beyond its original purpose and now supports executing frequent commands and copying stored locations and commands to the clipboard.

-This is a work in progress so it may have breaking changes in each update until it is stable.

-There will be better documentation in the future when this module hits a stable release.
+The clipboard functionality only works with Windows hosts at the moment.

 Quick Start
 -----------